 01 of 03

 Unless you're a regular at fruit-throwing festivals, chances are you've never been to anything like the Tomatina Tomato Fight before.
-These tips come from my personal experience of the Tomatina Tomato Fight festival, along with additional suggestions from other people who have attended.
+These tips come from personal experience of the Tomatina Tomato Fight festival, along with additional suggestions from other participants.

-- 11 pm (night before) Locals and tourists take to the streets for a night of drinking.
+- 11 pm (the night before) - Locals and tourists take to the streets for a night of drinking.

-- 12noon A horn sounds to signal the... end of the Tomatina Tomato Fight.
-Everyone must stop throwing tomatoes at this point.
+- 12 pm - A horn sounds to signal the end of the Tomatina Tomato Fight.
+Everyone must stop... throwing tomatoes at this point.
 The police will intervene if you refuse to stop.
-Witness the Tomatina Aftermath.

 Unless you decide to party all night in Buñol (sometimes known as Bunyol), which is certainly an option as there will be bars open throughout the night, you will need to get from Valencia to Buñol on the morning of Tomatina.Continue to 2 of 3 below.

 02 of 03

 How to Visit